This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 How to get to Koh Samet from Bangkok

 We opted for a private car to save time and get the most out of our six days on the island.
-Taxi Koh Samet charged us 2300 baht / $70 to pick us up at our hotel in Bangkok and drive us the three and a half hours down to Ban Phe Pier.
+The price was around 3200 baht / $100 for the three-and-a-half-hour drive down to Ban Phe Pier, including pick up at our hotel in Bangkok.
 From there we jumped on our hotel’s private shuttle boat.
 A super easy and comfortable transfer, but it can be done for a lot less money.

 Hourly and daily minibusses and regular buses depart from both Bangkok’s Suvarnabhumi Airport and Eastern Bangkok Bus Terminal (Ekamai) to Ban Phe Pier.
 Tickets usually cost around 200 bath / $6.